Viator Reservation System API (1.0)

 Redemption API

-Redemption is currently in beta.
-If you are interested in supporting this API, please inform your API account manager before starting development.
-We will then assess whether your system is able to support the current redemption model.
+Note: If you are interested in supporting this API, please inform your API account manager before starting development.
+Viator must assess whether the reservation system is able to support the redemption model.

-The Redemption API enables Viator to identify ticket redemption status at both booking and traveller level.
+The Redemption API (v1.0) enables Viator to identify ticket redemption status at both booking and traveller levels.

 Request Body schema: